Bradford SkowCurriculum Vitae

 Review of Physical Relativity by Harvey Brown.
 Notre Dame Philosophical Reviews (2006).

 ♦Review of The Geometry of Desert by Shelly Kagan.
-Forthcoming in Ethics.
+Ethics (2014).

 How to Adjust Utility for Desert.
 Australasian Journal of Philosophy (2012).